marcospb19/marcospb19/README.md

 <!-- Projects -->
 <h2 align="center"><img align="center" src="https://i.imgur.com/drB0jSb.png" height="54px" />  Projects</h2>

-Some projects I like, some projects I want to contribute to.

 <table>
   <tr>
     <td width=430px><a href="https://github.com/marcospb19/loadingnewyear"><img src="https://github-readme-stats.vercel.app/api/pin/?username=marcospb19&repo=loadingnewyear&theme=dark" /></a></td>
     <td>
-        I usually don't list my old and bad projects, but this was my first ever GitHub project, I keep it here for the record, wasn't experienced at all in programming but I knew how to colorize output, it's great to look back at it.
+      I usually don't list my old and bad projects, and trust me, this one is <i>both</i>, but this was my first ever GitHub project, I keep it here for the record, wasn't experienced at all in programming but I knew how to colorize output, it's great to look back at it and.
     </td>
   </tr>